KhronosGroup/VulkanSC-ValidationLayers/README.md

-# Vulkan Ecosystem Components
+# Vulkan and Vulkan SC Ecosystem Components

-This project provides the Khronos official Vulkan validation layers for Windows, Linux, Android, and MacOS.
+This project provides the Khronos official Vulkan SC validation layers for Windows, Linux, Android, and MacOS.

+> **IMPORTANT NOTE:** This repository is to be used with the [Vulkan SC](https://www.khronos.org/vulkansc/) API and should not be confused with the similar repository that exists for the Vulkan API (see https://github.com/KhronosGroup/Vulkan-ValidationLayers).
+While it is possible to build the Vulkan version from this repository, this repository contains a forked version of the upstream code and may not be up-to-date with the latest changes in the upstream repository.

 ## Default branch changed to 'main' (January 23, 2023)